konfig-dev/konfig-docs/docs/reference/premade-types.md

 ### Reward

-Rewards are what a player receives in return for buying a transaction product, hitting a conversion product or gacha, completing a quest, etc. We recommend that you insert this type as a list in to your transaction product, conversion product, etc data model.
+Rewards are what a player receives in return for buying a transaction product, hitting a conversion product or gacha, completing a quest, etc. We recommend that you insert this type as a list in to your transaction product's, conversion product's, etc data model.

 ### Quest